ezk/dmdedup4.8/README.md

 	dmsetup message dedup 0 garbage_collect

-Corruption Check - Whenever a data block is corrupted, dm-dedup can detect it using corruption check module.
+Corruption Check Module - Whenever a data block is corrupted, dm-dedup can detect it using corruption check module.
 This module computes the hash of the data being read and fetches it PBN from Hash-PBN mapping.
 PBN from LBN-PBN entry is compared with the fetched PBN to detect discrepancy.
 There are 2 possible modes in which this module can work: